russsiq/laravel-docs-ru/docs/packages.md

     },

 <a name="service-providers"></a>
-## Service Providers
+## Поставщики служб

-[Service providers](/docs/{{version}}/providers) are the connection point between your package and Laravel.
-A service provider is responsible for binding things into Laravel's [service container](/docs/{{version}}/container) and informing Laravel where to load package resources such as views, configuration, and localization files.
+[Service providers](providers.md) are the connection point between your package and Laravel.
+A service provider is responsible for binding things into Laravel's [service container](container.md) and informing Laravel where to load package resources such as views, configuration, and localization files.

 A service provider extends the `Illuminate\Support\ServiceProvider` class and contains two methods: `register` and `boot`.
 The base `ServiceProvider` class is located in the `illuminate/support` Composer package, which you should add to your own package's dependencies.
-To learn more about the structure and purpose of service providers, check out [their documentation](/docs/{{version}}/providers).
+To learn more about the structure and purpose of service providers, check out [their documentation](providers.md).

 <a name="resources"></a>
-## Resources
+## Ресурсы

 <a name="configuration"></a>
-### Configuration
+### Конфигурация

 Typically, you will need to publish your package's configuration file to the application's `config` directory.
 This will allow users of your package to easily override your default configuration options.
 To allow your configuration files to be published, call the `publishes` method from the `boot` method of your service provider: